 Tips For Making Candy Cane Cookies

-- These cookies are not super minty! – If you want a peppermint forward cookie, you can add more peppermint extract.
+- These cookies are not super minty – If you want a peppermint forward cookie, add more peppermint extract.
 However, I would not add more than a 1/4 of a teaspoon.
 This is my flavor opinion.
 You can always taste a tiny amount of the peppermint dough and add more peppermint extract if you like.

 - Scrape the sides of the bowl as you mix – Even though we are using a stand mixer, this is still a small batch and we want to make sure ingredients aren’t sticking to the sides or bottom of the mixing bowl.